Welcome to Year 4’s homepage!

 Spring 2

-This term, Year 4 will read ‘Escape from Pompeii’ by Christina Balit and use this to inspire their writing in setting descriptions, a diary entry, a newspaper report and instructions.
+This term Year 4 will read ‘Escape from Pompeii’ by Christina Balit and use this to inspire their writing in setting descriptions, a diary entry, a newspaper report and instructions.
 This book links with our exciting history topic: the Romans.
-In history, they will explore daily life in Roman times and learn about the mighty Roman Army.
+In history, the children will explore daily life in Roman times and learn about the mighty Roman Army.

-In maths, we will consolidate our learning of multiplication and division before moving on to claculatuing perimeter.
-After this, we will begin to tackle fractions.
+In maths, they will consolidate their learning of fractions.
+After this, Year 4 will begin to explore decimals.

 Spring 1

-This term, we will be exploring the story of ‘The Iron Man’ by Ted Hughes.
-We will write free verse poems, instructions and defeating the monster narratives.
+We will be exploring the story of ‘The Iron Man’ by Ted Hughes in both writing and Destination Reader.

-In maths we will continue to develop our multiplication and division skills.
-We will also explore multiplying 3 numbers together, written and informal methods for multiplication and efficient multiplication.
+In maths we will continue to develop our multiplication and division fluency up to 12 by 12.
+We will also build on our learning in fractions and decimals.

 Our geography topic this term is ‘Rivers and the Water Cycle’.
 We will follow the journey of a single drop of rain water as it travels to the seas and oceans.
 We we also understand how water goes round and round in the water cycle.